NickolajA/ConfigMgrWebService/README.md

 - Get Hidden Task Sequence Deployments

 ## Supported Configurations
-This web service has been built to suppoprt the following versions of System Center Configuration Manager:
+This web service has been built to support the following versions of System Center Configuration Manager:

 - Configuration Manager 2012 SP1
 - Configuration Manager 2012 SP2